Sridevivaradharajan/EMI-Prediction/README.md

-# EMI Prediction & Eligibility Classification (Non-Commercial)
+# EMI Prediction & Eligibility Classification

 This repository contains a machine learning project with two major components: